IBM-Bluemix-Docs/cloud-object-storage-infrastructure/about-api.md

 More information on using the SoftLayer API to create or delete credentials, check capacity usage, retrieve a UUID, and other account functions can be found at the [SoftLayer Development Network](http://sldn.softlayer.com/reference/services/SoftLayer_Network_Storage_Hub_Cleversafe_Account).

 The following tables describe the complete set of supported operations when using the S3 API to access IBM Cloud Object Storage.
-For details on using the operations, including examples, see [the API reference page]({{ site.baseurl }}/api-reference).
+For details on using the operations, including examples, see [the API reference page](/docs/infrastructure/cloud-object-storage-infrastructure/api-reference.html).

-### Operations on the account
+## Operations on the account

 The only operation that is performed directly at the account level is to get a list of buckets owned by that account.
 Accounts are limited to 100 buckets.
+{:tip}

 | Account operation | Note |
 |:----|:---|